 Silverman is quick to advise that those with naturally light or blonde hair never go for anything darker as the upkeep will be grueling, but Matat says as long as you're emotionally ready for the change, and it works with your lifestyle, anything is possible as long as you're willing to go in for regular touch-ups.

-It mostly depends on the tones you would like to end up with, as well as your target version of "honey" as everyone sees color differently, To get the look in general, Silverman says, "I paint highlights throughout the client's hair to add in dimension and overlay a shine-infusing gloss to meld the lighter and darker canvas, which creates my final global look."
+It mostly depends on the tones you'd like to end up with, as well as your target version of "honey," as everyone sees color differently, To get the look in general, Silverman says, "I paint highlights throughout the client's hair to add in dimension and overlay a shine-infusing gloss to meld the lighter and darker canvas, which creates my final global look."

 Yep, it's official.
 We called it.
 Keep scrolling to see all the proof you need.

 Meet the Expert

 Christine Silverman is a professional hairstylist and colorist based in Los Angeles.